 Make an Impact.
 Make a Difference.

 The CU Cleantech New Venture Challenge is one of the regional competitions in the U.S. Department of Energy’s National Clean Energy Business Plan Competition.
-The competition is hosted by CU Cleantech, which is housed within the Deming Center for Entrepreneurship at the Leeds School of Business at the University of Colorado – Boulder, and along with the sister competitions at M.I.T., Rice University, Caltech, University of Maryland and Clean Energy Trust, we’re working to inspire the next generation of energy entrepreneurs that work to solve some of our nations biggest challenges.
+The competition is hosted by CU Cleantech, which is housed within the Deming Center for Entrepreneurship at the Leeds School of Business at the University of Colorado – Boulder.
+Along with the sister competitions at M.I.T., Rice University, Caltech, University of Maryland and Clean Energy Trust, we’re working to inspire the next generation of energy entrepreneurs that work to solve some of our nations biggest challenges.
 By engaging with students and allowing them to turn their ideas into actions, the CU Cleantech New Venture Challenge Business Plan Competition gives students an entrepreneurial experience that can not only change these students’ lives, but also maybe even change the world.

 Want to Learn More?

-Stephen Chu, Secretary of Energy
+Daniel Poneman, Deputy Secretary of Energy

-Seed Stage Funding for your Cleantech Ideas
+Seed Stage Funding

 World Class Partners